scorsi/SZA-plus-plus/README.md

 #### - http.h
 Contains :
  - The HttpMessage struct, it contains the version, the headers and the packets
- - The HttpRequest struct, it inherits from HttpMessage and add a Method enum class and an Uri as a String
+ - The HttpRequest struct, it inherits from HttpMessage and adds a Method enum class and an Uri as a String
- - The HttpResponse struct, it inherits from HttpMessage and add a Status enum class
+ - The HttpResponse struct, it inherits from HttpMessage and adds a Status enum class

  - The **HttpDuplex** struct, it contains :
 	1. A NetInfo struct,